theplenoh/php-monologue/README.md

 # Scibx Thoughts

-A personal Twitter alternative written in PHP
+Scibx Thoughts is a personal Twitter alternative written in PHP.

+You can build a safe place where you can freely express your thoughts and feelings.

 ## Create SQL tables
 ### Table `thoughts_entries`